[REBOL] Re: rebol-framework: information

 > document itself.

-> allows freeform queries to generate tabulated result sets (eg. "Show
+> and allows freeform queries to generate tabulated result sets (eg.

-> all invoice#, amounts" would know that amount is right justified and
+> A "Show all invoice#, amounts" would know that amount is right